dookbook/dookbook-doc-webfrontend/en/document.md

 Notes

-This property applies to HTML, SVG, XUL, and other documents in Gecko.
+This property applies to HTML, SVG, XML, and other documents in Gecko.

 For HTML documents the initial value of `document.title` is the text content of the `<title>` element.
-For XUL it's the value of the `title` attribute of the `<xul:window>` or other top-level XUL element.
+For XML it's the value of the `title` attribute of the `<XML:window>` or other top-level XML element.

-In XUL, accessing `document.title` before the document is fully loaded has undefined behavior:
+In XML, accessing `document.title` before the document is fully loaded has undefined behavior:
 `document.title` may return an empty string and setting `document.title` may have no effect.

-### `document.URL`
+## `document.URL`

 The **`URL`** read-only property of the `Document` interface returns the document location as a string.